cristianCeamatu/assist-pomodoro/README.md

 ### Deployment

-Install and run a live server plugin on you IDE/Text editor and run it from the root directory.
+Navigate to the root folder, run `yarn install` and wait for the install to finish,then run `yarn start` from the root folder.
+Note: you will need to have `yarn` installed on your PC, you can also install `npm` and run the commands `npm install` and `npm start`

 ## Authors